ltettoni/logic2j/src/test/db/README.txt

 The Maven "test" target takes care of unzipping the voluminous binary images.

-The directory structure is:
+The directory structure is, for a given DATABASE:

-- "db/DATABASE"           contains description, access information, credits, licensing information, of one database.
+- "src/test/db/DATABASE/README.txt"     Description, access information, credits, licensing information, of one database.
-- "db/DATABASE/sql"       contains DDL and DML scripts adapted to Derby or, when not possible, download site and instructions to adapt to Derby.
+- "src/test/db/DATABASE/sql"            SQL DDL and DML scripts adapted to Derby or, when not possible, download site and instructions to adapt them to Derby.

-- "db/DATABASE/derby-vN.zip"   A compressed image of the derby database
+- "src/test/db/DATABASE/derby-vN.zip"   A compressed image of the derby database, when possible.
-- "db/DATABASE/derby-vN/**"    An Maven auto-expanded image of the database, ready to connect to
+- "src/test/db/DATABASE/derby-vN/**"    An Maven auto-expanded image of the database, ready to connect to.